 Did you know many flowers and their roots are edible?
 Lily bulbs (百合) are native to China and are a popular Asian ingredient, particularly in soups or stir fries.
-Here’s a simple way to prepare them, in a veggie stir fry coated with a delicious garlic glaze, that brings out the unique flavour of these bulbs.
+Here’s a simple way to prepare them, in a Lily Bulb Stir Fry coated with a delicious garlic glaze, that brings out the unique flavour of these bulbs.

 The garlic glaze used in this recipe is one of the classic Chinese stir fry sauces.
 It’s a great all-purpose sauce for stir-frying veggies.
 Feel free to use it on any other vegetables you have lying around, especially those that have a bit of crunch.